Research into Women's History

 "Architecture can offer spaces in which memories are born, remembered and re-enacted"

-From the mid-1850s, discontent and anger at women's lack of rights mobilised groups of women across the country to organise political protests.
+From the mid-1850s, groups of women across the country, angry at the lack of rights, mobilised to organise political protests.
 Gradually the Women's Movement for social, economic and political freedom began.

 Women's journey to equality from 1850 onwards meant creating their own alternative network of institutions.
 By borrowing, renting, buying, and eventually building their own premises, women started to gain control over their lives.

 A century later, women had the vote, they were MPs, had joined the professions, and were in demand in the post-war labour market.
 But there was still a long way to go.

 A number of buildings chart women's history; claiming space, demanding recognition, and pursuing freedom.

 The buildings featured here are a monument to women who had the tenacity and courage to argue for and capture their vision for our future.

 Please click on the gallery images to enlarge.

 Our website works best with the latest version of the browsers below, unfortunately your browser is not supported.
 Using an old browser means that some parts of our website might not work correctly.